-1 Required during the initial regular probation term only.
+&lt;sup>1 Required during the initial regular probation term only.

-2 Meeting frequency to be determined by the academic coach.
+&lt;sup>2 Meeting frequency to be determined by the academic coach.

-- Enroll in and complete a minimum of 12 but no more than 14 credit hours - The student may not drop or withdraw from courses during a probation semester. - Schedule and keep meetings with a Thrive Center academic coach during the semester1 - Earn a semester GPA of 2.3 or higher.
+- Enroll in and complete a minimum of 12 but no more than 14 credit hours - The student may not drop or withdraw from courses during a probation semester. - Schedule and keep meetings with a Thrive Center academic coach during the semester - Earn a semester GPA of 2.3 or higher.